 - Do you need a seasonal employee to help during a busy season?

-- Are you looking to fill a gap while a full-time employee is out on extended leave?
+- Are you looking to fill a gap while an employee is out on extended leave?

 - Do you have a new position but are not ready to commit to a full-time employee?

 Any of these situations can be handled by a temp agency.
 However, you must ensure that you are not overstaffing or understaffing your business with a temporary employee.
 Overstaffing leads to higher payroll costs, and you may have employees who don’t have enough work.
 Meanwhile, understaffing can lead to overtime costs and employee burnout.